T

 Activities

-Entry fees to major attractions like the Pyramids, Egyptian Museum, Khan el-Khalili.
+Entry fees to major sites like the Pyramids, Egyptian Museum, and Khan el-Khalili.

 Misc